ai-zen/event-bus/README.md

 ## API

-### `on(name: string, handler: EventHandler): Disposable`
+### `on(name: string, handler: EventHandler, error?: ErrorHandler): Disposable`

-Subscribe to an event.
+Subscribes to an event.

 - `name` (required): The name of the event to subscribe to.
 - `handler` (required): The event handler function.
+- `error` (optional): The error handler function.
-- Returns: A Disposable object with a `dispose` method that can be used to unsubscribe from the event.
+- Returns: A Disposable object that can be used to unsubscribe from the event.

 #### Example